groq/openbench/README.md

 ## LiveMCPBench

-LiveMCPBench evaluates how agents can navigate an ocean of 70 MCP servers and 527 Tools.
-Our integration follows the LiveMCPBench Copilot baseline.
+LiveMCPBench evaluates how agents can navigate large numbers of MCP servers and tools.
+Our integration follows the LiveMCPBench Copilot baseline with 70 MCP servers and 527 Tools.

 Quick start: